 In 2009, I made the trip to Utila and remained there for 5 months.
-During that time, I did my PADI Rescue, Dive Master and received my Open Water Scuba Instructor status.
-I also received training in Underwater Photography, Nitrox and other speciality dive courses.
+During that time, I did my PADI Rescue, and Dive Master and received my Open Water Scuba Instructor status.
+I also received training in Underwater Photography, Nitrox and other specialty dive courses.

 I don’t teach scuba diving anymore but maintain my Instructor certificate by paying my fee to PADI.
 I’m currently living in Canada… yes, colder weather!
 I’m enjoying the life of travelling to different places to dive whenever possible and my mission is to continue diving till I’m in my 80’s… lol!
 No kidding… I took an elderly man who was 87 years old diving… wow, how cool is that?
 He had been diving for years!
 Today, I have done over 800 dives with more to come!

 Are you interested in learning to scuba dive and have anxieties?

 Now that you know a bit about me, I want to let you know that I created this site specifically for you!
 You don’t have to be a strong swimmer… all you have to do is be comfortable in the water and have the basic water skills.
 Yes, I know, it’s easy for me to say.
 Now… I will admit, I took adult swimming lessons and so now I can do the front crawl.
 I had to improve my swimming skills in order to become a Rescue diver and of course to be a dive instructor.